ghaiklor/kittik/doc/api/Cursor.md

 <a name="Cell+toString"></a>

 ### cell.toString() ⇒ <code>String</code>
-Convert cell to ASCII control sequence.
+Convert cell to VT100 compatible control sequence.
-Disables flag which marks cell as modified.

 **Kind**: instance method of <code>[Cell](#Cell)</code>
 <a name="Cell.create"></a>